govhealth/PostpartumTOC/input/pagecontent/technical_guidance.md

 - References – Elements that must reference specific resource types or profiles.
 - Interactions and searches – Required search parameters and operations specified in the [US Core Capability Statements](https://hl7.org/fhir/us/core/STU6.1/capability-statements.html).

+This FHIR IG intentionally aligns with [US Core 6.1.0](http://hl7.org/fhir/us/core/STU6.1/) to minimize the implementation delta and burden for users who's EHR is Certified Health IT.
+Future versions of this FHIR IG will be updated to align with future versions of USCDI and US Core, especially to versions that are referened within Federal regulations.

 ### Capability Statements